cyberxploithausa/tryhackme/README.md

 ## Room List

-You can find a list of all the rooms I have completed and written write-ups for in the [Room List](tryhackme) file.
+You can find a list of all the rooms I have completed and written write-ups for in the [Room List](https://github.com/cyberxploithausa/tryhackme/tree/main).

 ## Contributing